oneforawe/react-ts/doc/Creation.md

 ## Add-ons

-* `npm install --save-dev sass` (for extended CSS - Syntactically Awesome Style Sheets)
+* `npm install --save-dev sass`
+  (for extended CSS - Syntactically Awesome Style Sheets)
 * `npm install sanitize.css` (for a preferred starting point with CSS)
 * `npm install luxon` (for date-time utilities)
 * `npm install lodash` (for computational utilities)
 * `npm install axios` (for HTTP requests)
 * `npm install runtypes` (for data validation when fetching from external API)

+## Tools

+In the tools folder, scripts (for Bash and PowerShell) were added for setting up the repo properly and for later usage if necessary to fix linebreaks after the repo is re-initialized and files are committed .

+* `set-up.bash`
+* `set-up.ps1`
+* `fix-linebreaks.bash`
+* `fix-linebreaks.ps1`

 ## App Src